 - This Program Goal was established by the MFT Program faculty in academic year 2018-19.
-Data will be collected and analyzed beginning in academic year 2019-2020. - Results: Data to be collected and analyzed this year.
+Data will be collected and analyzed beginning in academic year 2019-2020. - Results: Data collected included scores on rubric for Sections VI and VII of the SIE.
+100% of graduating students scored "Meets Expectations" on sections VI and VII of the SIE.
+Data point added in 2021: 80% of students will score "Meets Expectations" on the Sphere of Influence Final Project in PC 3173.
+No data for analysis at this time.